andrewg5/andrews-blog/navigation/ideas.md

 NPC1: makes player answer questions, if player answer correctly, u get the key
 <Br>

-NPC2: make player find an sword, return back to npc with spoon, to get the other key
+NPC2: make player find an spoon, return back to npc with spoon, to get the other key
 <br>

 NPC3: tells player that he needs to find two keys to escape and progress